-I encourage you to review this annual report for more details about the services that OHCAC provided this past year.
-As the Board President of OHCAC, I am privileged to be President of a dedicated tri-partite Board of Trustees.
-We have a very active Board with a strong commitment to faithfully represent the private, public and low-income sectors in Crawford, Marion, Morrow, and Richland Counties.
+This annual report gives many more details about the services the OHCAC provided this past year.
+As the Board President of the Ohio Heartland Community Action Commission, I am privileged to be President of a dedicated tri-partite Board of Trustees representing the counties of Crawford, Marion, Morrow, and Richland.
+It is my pleasure to present our Annual Report for public view.